kmunirpm/InterviewScheduler/README.md

 ### New appointment booking
 !['Bookings View'](https://github.com/kmunirpm/InterviewScheduler/blob/master/blob/docs/book.png)
-_Booking a new interview for a student with an interviewer)._
+_Booking a new interview for a student with an interviewer._

 ### Appointment cancelation confirmation